resilar/crchack/README.md

 The method can be viewed as applying this rule repeatedly to produce an invertible system of linear equations.
-Solving the system tells us which bits in the input data need to be modified.
+Solving the system tells us which bits in the input data need to be flipped.

 The intuition is that flipping each input bit causes a fixed difference in the resulting checksum (independent of the values of the neighbouring bits).
 This, in addition to knowing the required difference, gives a system of linear equations over GF(2).
 The system of equations can then be expressed in a matrix form and solved with, e.g., the Gauss-Jordan elimination algorithm.
-Under- and overdetermined systems need special handling.
+Under- and overdetermined systems require special handling.

 Note that the CRC function is treated as a "black box", i.e., the internal parameters of the CRC are not needed except for evaluation.
 In fact, the same